Vegan Mondays at Santa Maluco, every Monday and just £3 a slice.

 The toppings themselves include traditional fare such as Margherita and Ratatouille, as well as more novel flavours including Lo Pan, Mock Duck and Falafel.
 We had the opportunity to try most of the toppings and our personal highlight was the “Return of the Mac” which included mince, mozzarella, pickles, onions and “Big Mac” sauce.
 Other highlights include the “Lo Pan” which features salt and pepper tofu and a curry sauce, and “What the duck” which is basically the contents of Chinese duck pancakes but on a pizza.
 There really is something for everybody.

 Alongside the delicious cuisine, the restaurant itself is a feast for the eyes- inspired by the streets of Brazil it features a décor that is industrial but comfy.
 I also found that the staff are particularly lovely and seem really enthusiastic about the new vegan menu.
+So it’s official – Vegan Mondays at Santa Maluco is one of the best things to ever come out of Mondays!!

 I think it’s safe to say that Liverpool now has its first vegan pizza hot spot – hopefully the first of many to come.